High School Academics

 Curriculum that Unlocks Possibility

 Destinations Career Academy of Georgia (GADCA) knows success is not a single destination, and the journey can take many turns.
-But no matter the path, we believe in unlocking every learner's potential by meeting them where they are and helping them reach their goals.
-We are currently enrolling students entering grade 9 for the 2023–2024 academic school year.*
+But no matter the path, we believe in unlocking every learner’s potential by meeting them where they are and helping them reach their goals.
+We are currently enrolling students in grades 9-10 for the 2024–2025 academic school year.*

 Explore Our Courses